bright/new-www/src/pages/blog/2020-09-15-develop-your-own-cryptocurrency-with-substrate-2.md

 ## Summary

-In this blog post we have looked through the implementation of Erc20 token in Substrate Runtime module.
+In this blog post, we have looked through the implementation of the ERC20 token in a Substrate Runtime module.
 We have also created a NestJS app that reads data exposed by the module, calls the dispatchable functions and shows the emitted events and errors.